stolyarenkoks/Game-Level-SwiftUI-Demo/README.md

 # Game Level SwiftUI Demo like Duolingo
-An example of a gaming UI similar to what is used in the Duolingo App is developed entirely natively using Swift and SwiftUI.
+An example of a gaming UI similar to what is used in the Duolingo App.
+Developed entirely natively using Swift and SwiftUI.

 ![Preview](preview.png)

-## Demo
 [Demo Video](demo.mov)

 ## Technologies